Runtime Flow

 • Emits or writes: Output append and status updates

 • What it does: Runs the assisted rebase flow and returns the session to Review or Question.
+Published sessions fetch first and rebase onto the remote base ref from the published upstream's remote; unpublished sessions use the local base branch.

 Sync, Merge, and Rebase Flows🔗